-For 15 years, DJ Sega has been crushing events and festivals around the world, and back into the shadows of his hometown, Philadelphia.
+For 18 years, DJ Sega has been crushing events and festivals all around the world and back into his hometown, Philadelphia.
 Making a name for himself has been an understatement, compared to his accomplishments as a Club Music producer, and an international DJ.
-With touring hundreds of cities around the world, to playing the hundreds of dance remixes he produces himself, DJ Sega is already someone you're familiar with; whether you know it or not.
-Known for holding a club music residency at Jamz Entertainment Center with thousands of teens in attendance, as well as jump starting the foundational aspects of Mad Decent Records, and the Mad Decent Block Parties, DJ Sega has a golden touch that gives incredible results, and experiences to anyone around him.
+From touring hundreds of cities around the world to playing the hundreds of dance remixes he produces himself, DJ Sega is already someone you're familiar with; whether you know it or not.
+Known for holding a club music residency at Jamz Entertainment Center with thousands of teens in attendance, as well as jump-starting the foundational aspects of Mad Decent Records, and the Mad Decent Block Parties, DJ Sega has a golden touch that gives incredible results, and experiences to anyone around him.
 And his consistency is unmatched.

 "Baltimore Club is a love it or hate it type genre.
 Most people outside of I-695 and your blogger/hipster scenes can't stand it.
 Even though I've been following the sound for the past few years, I've been diving in head first into the scene recently.
 Going to B-More reminds me of going to those underground house parties in London during the 2-step/pre-grime era, where a DJ would take the hottest US pop track and put their own spin on it.
 The B-More culture is the cousin to that UK House scene (most early Baltimore releases were on UK labels) and a whole Black subculture exists 45 minutes up the road that people either hate on or don't know about.
 The Baltimore sound has spread worldwide, and now there are dudes in other towns putting their own spin on the genre--like Philadelphia's DJ SEGA.